Prapti-044/Compiler-Project-in-Bangla-Language/README.md

 ## Lexical Analysis

 I have used flex to generate token from the string of yytext.
-Then i returned those to the bison file for Syntax Analysis.
+Then I returned those to the bison file for Syntax Analysis.

 ## Syntax Analysis